peteroupc/petero-csharp/docs/PeterO.ArrayUtil.md

  (but not more than  <i>list</i>
  's length).

- * &lt;T&gt;: Type parameter not documented yet.
+ * &lt; T&gt;: Type parameter not documented yet.

 <b>Exceptions:</b>

- * System.ArgumentNullException:
+ * !: T:System.ArgumentNullException:
 The parameter <i>list</i>
  is null.